Asset Disposition: Best Practices & Strategies for Success

 2. Equipment Condition Grading

-Each asset should be assessed based on operational condition, expected lifespan, and cost to maintain.
+Each asset should be assessed based on its operational condition, expected lifespan, and maintenance cost.
 Machinery and equipment appraisal helps standardize evaluation and ensures that disposition decisions are based on objective, repeatable criteria —particularly when determining whether to redeploy, sell, or retire the asset.
-This also helps teams identify risks early, including assets that are too costly to keep or too risky to transport or redeploy.

 3. Timelines and Market Timing

-Timing has a direct impact on financial recovery.
-Disposition should account for both internal asset plans and external market conditions.
-Delays in removal reduce resale value and increase holding costs.
 A defined asset-disposal plan aligned with market windows can significantly impact returns, support tax planning, and reduce unnecessary losses at exit.
-Finance teams may also review timing decisions for deferring capital gains tax where applicable.
+Finance teams may also review timing decisions to defer capital gains tax, where applicable.

 4. Regulatory Compliance

-Disposal must comply with environmental, safety, and industry-specific regulations to ensure compliance across sites.
-Whether retiring electronics, heavy machinery, or specialized equipment, processes must be documented, auditable, and repeatable.
-Strong compliance documentation reduces financial and legal exposure and helps ensure consistent execution, especially when assets may contain sensitive data and require strong data security controls.
+Asset disposition activities must comply with environmental, safety, and industry-specific regulations across all sites.
+For electronics, heavy machinery, and specialized equipment, processes must be documented, auditable, and repeatable.

 Best Practices for Asset Disposition Management